akoidan/pychat/README.md

 | P2P file sharing       | +      | -     | -     | -        | -     |
 | Desktop/mobile clients | -      | +     | +     | +        | +/-   |

+Desktop/mobile application will be released soon on cordova/electron soon...

 # Get started:
 You can always use [pychat.org](https://pychat.org), but if you want to run Pychat yourself you have options below: